How Much to Tip in Every Situation – From Your Hairdresser to Pizza Delivery to a Massage Therapist

 - 15-20% of service

 When it comes to manis and pedis, tip them like you would tip your hairstylist.
 With a 15% to 20% tip, you can’t go wrong!
-If you are having an extra service done, adjust your tip accordingly.
+If you are having an extra service done, adjust the amount accordingly.
+This also goes for eyelash extensions and waxers.

 - 10-20% for detailing

 For a standard car wash, a $2 to $5 tip is appropriate.
 Many times, car wash businesses have a general tip jar that gets split up among all the car washing employees.
-However, if you are having your car detailed, a 10-20% tip of the total price is more appropriate.
+However, if you are having your car detailed, 10-20% extra on top of the total price is more appropriate.

 - 15-20% of the service total